John Stanley Pottinger: Epstein business partnership

-Career

-Pottinger held significant roles as a bureaucratic appointee in the Nixon, Ford and Carter Administrations.
-He held the position of the Director of the Office for Civil Rights at the Assistant Attorney General for Civil Rights in the United States Department of Justice from 1973 to 1977.
-According to journalist Bob Woodward, Pottinger was the only person who discovered that the true identity of Watergate source Deep Throat was Mark Felt.
-Pottinger maintained the secret until 2005, when Felt publicly declared he was Deep Throat.

-Pottinger later engaged in a lucrative practice on Wall Street and wrote a best selling book, The Fourth Procedure (1995), as well as several other novels, including A Slow Burning (1999), The Last Nazi (2003) and The Boss (2005).
+Fiction writing

+Following the financial downturn, Pottinger took night courses in filmmaking at New York University, before turning to fiction writing.
+His first novel, The Fourth Procedure (1995), became a New York Times best seller and sold over a million copies.
+He subsequently published A Slow Burning (1999), The Last Nazi (2003), and The Boss (2005).
+Before his death, he completed a fifth novel described by his son as a spy thriller; it remained unpublished at the time of his death.

+Later legal work

 In 2013, Pottinger was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

+Lawyer for Epstein victims

-Pottinger represented more than 20 survivors of Jeffrey Epstein's sexual abuse.
+Pottinger later became co-counsel with Bradley Edwards in representing more than 20 survivors of Jeffrey Epstein's sexual abuse.

+According to Edwards, the two first met in 2014 via a late-night phone call from Pottinger offering assistance with litigation against Epstein.
+Edwards was initially suspicious and became further concerned when Pottinger said he worked with Epstein, explaining that they were not in the same firm and had only shared office space for a few weeks.
+He ultimately set aside these concerns and partnered with Pottinger.

+In 2025, The New York Times reported that Pottinger and Epstein were business partners and shared office space.
+Edwards said he was unaware of this at the time.
+In Edwards's memoir, Epstein is described as saying that he and Pottinger had worked in the same office in New York.
+The Wall Street Journal reported that a 2006 email from the Epstein files showed Pottinger writing to Epstein after his arrest in Palm Beach on charges of unlawful sex acts with a minor, expressing support and predicting that the situation would pass.

 Personal life and death

-Pottinger began dating Gloria Anderson in high school; they married in 1965 and have three children together, including former U.S. Deputy National Security Advisor Matt Pottinger.
+Pottinger began dating Gloria Anderson in high school.
+They married in 1965 and had three children together, including former U.S. Deputy National Security Advisor Matt Pottinger.
 Pottinger and Anderson divorced in 1975.

 He later had a nine-year relationship with Gloria Steinem that ended in 1984.
-Other exes include Kathie Lee Gifford, Connie Chung, and publisher-turned-agent Joni Evans, according to a 1995 profile in The Washington Post.
+Other former partners included Kathie Lee Gifford, Connie Chung, and publisher-turned-agent Joni Evans.
 Pottinger died from cancer in Princeton, New Jersey, on November 27, 2024, at the age of 84.